geoffmaggi/Decision-Tool/README.md

 ## Deploying

-1. Alter deploy_regex.sh to point to the correct web address.
+1. Alter deploy_regex.sh to point to the correct web address
-2. Run the following to produce a zipped file with minified static files, a compiled binary and the configuration files.
+2. Run the following to produce a zipped file with minified static files, a compiled binary and the configuration files
 ```
 ./release.sh
 ```
-3. Copy the contents of the zip onto the production server and update the configuration files.
+3. Copy the contents of the zip onto the production server and update the configuration files
-4. Run the binary to initialize the server.
+4. Run the binary to initialize the server

 # API